-The LMFD has an organized deployment model that provides on duty staffing 24 hours a day (365 days a year) to respond to emergencies from each of our four fire stations.
-The District's Headquarters fire station is located in the center of the City of Lathrop.
-The authorized career personnel strength of the Fire District includes 33 uniformed employees and 3 Office Staff Employees.
-A reserve firefighter roster of 25 members is maintained to augment our career fire suppression force.
+The LMFD has an organized deployment model that provides on duty staffing 24 hours a day (365 days a year) to respond to emergencies from each of our five fire stations.
+The District's Headquarters fire station is located in the City of Lathrop's new River Islands development: Fire Station 35.
+The authorized career personnel strength of the Fire District includes 42 uniformed employees and 4 Office Staff Employees.
+A Reserve Firefighter roster of 25 members is maintained to augment our career fire suppression force.

 An aggressive fire prevention and code enforcement program is utilized, adopted by reference by both the City of Lathrop and the Fire District with some local additions, deletions, and amendments.
 Companion ordinances establish fee for services, which include charged re-inspections that are required by the California Fire Code and State Fire Marshal’s regulations.
 The Fire Marshal administers the District’s fire prevention and code enforcement program.
 Plan checks are done by the Fire Marshal along with the more complex inspections.
 Fire Company personnel conduct inspections and annual re-inspections, Additional fire safety programs include smoke detector installation for the elderly and disabled, fire safety and awareness in the schools.